[Based on an incident which happened one evening in Russia. It’s 70% true.]

 Slightly irritated, she did and the lift didn’t move.

-‘Walk, pyeshkom, on foot, we have to walk, Masha.’
+‘Walk, pyeshkom, on foot, now we walk, Masha, up the stairs.’

 ‘I pushed it.’